 A Burns & McDonnell project to upgrade controls at the massive New York Power Authority hydro facilities along the Niagara River is a perfect example of how prudent capital investment in a longstanding power resource can pay dividends for decades to come.
 The controls upgrade involves installing all-new digital components, allowing remote control of a range of facilities, while implementing robust new cybersecurity protection measures.

 For more than 100 years, hydropower has served as a steady and highly economical source of baseload power.
-From massive federal power agencies like the Bonneville Power Administration and the Tennessee Valley Authority to municipal and investor-owned utilities, hydropower has been a benchmark in affordable electric rates for many decades.
+From massive federal power agencies like the Bonneville Power Administration to municipal and investor-owned utilities, hydropower has been a benchmark in affordable electric rates for many decades.

 Now, as new grid requirements emerge associated with integrating large intermittent wind and solar, there is a growing need for ancillary power services.
 Hydropower could be the perfect solution.
 These ancillary services like fast start ramp rates, load rejection ramp rates, frequency control and black start continue to grow.
 All of these demands can be exceptionally well-managed by hydropower facilities.